ccdaisy/Spiral-Knights-Animator-Tools/README.md

 # When is it truly out and ready for full usage?
 ~~My rough guess is August 13 at a maximum (Two weeks from now, July 30).
-I'm actively working.~~ Sorry guys, Deadline Machine 🅱roke, and school starts tomorrow for me.
+I'm actively working.~~

+Sorry guys, Deadline Machine 🅱roke, and school starts tomorrow for me.
 (Upd.
-August 13)
+August 13) Right now I'm finishing up bone recognition as well as condensing the Vector3 + Quaternion into a 4D matrix (Because DAEs are really picky about that)

 (**Update: There might be a slight delay given that I may not be able to implement full reading immediately.
 There are still some intermittent issues with certain models and working out the issues has been a slow process.**)